Gabriel-RABHI/ActionBridge/README.md

+Here is the refined and corrected version of your text.
+I have fixed the grammatical errors (like "can induces" and "PR are"), smoothed out the phrasing for a more authoritative tone, and polished the formatting of your bullet points and notes to make them easier to read.

+---

 # ActionBridge

 ## Overview

 ActionBridge introduces a structured, file-system-based workflow for large-scale, AI-assisted software development.
-By utilizing **Hierarchical, Fractal Prompt Building**, it aggressively optimizes AI agent context and execution, delivering better results within the most complex codebases.
+By utilizing Hierarchical, Fractal Prompt Building, it aggressively optimizes AI agent context and execution, delivering better results within the most complex codebases.

-It implements an iterative, hierarchical specification process where **the code itself is treated as a temporary, replaceable artifact**.
-While ActionBridge is purpose-built to pioneer a new class of architecture dedicated to AI-assisted Line of Business (LOB) software, its workflow can be seamlessly applied to any existing codebase to enhance AI reliability and output quality.
+It implements an iterative, hierarchical specification process where the code itself is treated as a temporary, replaceable artifact.
+While ActionBridge is purpose-built to pioneer a new class of architecture dedicated to AI-assisted Line of Business (LOB) software development, its workflow can be seamlessly applied to any existing codebase to enhance AI reliability and output quality.
 ## Why?

 The foundational premise of ActionBridge is that applying LLMs to traditional software architectures—systems inherently designed _by_ humans, _for_ humans—is fundamentally flawed.
 When unleashed on medium-to-large legacy codebases, AI inevitably triggers context hallucinations, code duplication, silent bugs, and eventual code collapse.

 Currently, the only viable workaround is a rigidly step-by-step, highly localized, and deeply human-reviewed programming workflow.
-However, as codebase size and complexity grow, developer confidence plummets.
-This creates a critical paradox: the lightning-fast speed of AI code generation can induces an overwhelming, counterproductive bottleneck in human review.
-In the past, developers knew what was in the code, how it worked, and the root of the design choices.
-Now, AI decides and writes the code, while most developers simply push it.
-What is seen as a productivity gain becomes a knowledge debt.
+However, as codebase size and complexity grow, developer confidence plummets—even with the most rigorous Unit and Integration test strategies.
+This creates a critical paradox: the lightning-fast speed of AI code generation can induce an overwhelming, counterproductive bottleneck in human review.
+Pull Requests (PRs) are often validated with minimal scrutiny.
+In the past, developers knew exactly what was in the code, how it worked, how it was tested, and the root of its design choices.
+Now, AI decides and writes the code, while developers often simply push it because the tests are green.

+What appears to be a productivity gain actually creates massive knowledge debt, and inevitably, technical debt.

 We are reaching the limits of what generic tooling and raw model scaling can achieve.
-The future of AI-assisted software engineering is not about asking, _"How do we endlessly enhance LLM capabilities to understand large codebase chaos?"_ Instead, it is about asking, _"How do we enhance software architecture to perfectly align with what LLMs are actually capable of producing?"_
+The future of AI-assisted software engineering is not about asking, _"How do we endlessly enhance LLM capabilities to understand the chaos of large codebases?"_ Instead, it is about asking, _"How do we restructure software architecture to perfectly align with what LLMs are actually capable of producing?"_

 ## The Ideal Architecture

-The next generation of software architecture must be explicitly designed for **AI-assisted development**.
+The next generation of software architecture must be explicitly designed for AI-assisted development.
 Boilerplate and glue code must be abstracted away from the AI's scope, allowing the models to focus entirely on specific business domains and distinct functional aspects.

-In this new paradigm, large projects can be built using **vertical modularization** (e.g., Sales, Users, Orders, Shipping) intersecting with **horizontal layers** (UI Components, UI State, Domain Logic, Read Models, and Asynchronous Services).
+In this new paradigm, large projects are built using vertical modularization (e.g., Sales, Users, Orders, Shipping) intersecting with horizontal layers (UI Components, UI State, Domain Logic, Read Models, and Asynchronous Services).

 The intersection of a vertical slice and a horizontal layer forms a **Cell**.
 Because Cells can encapsulate other Cells, the architecture is inherently fractal.
 Source code is distributed across separate projects, and within each project, every aspect is organized into deep directory trees.

-_NOTE : the vertical alignment is not a absolute architectural schema.
-Overlapping and misalignment is a necessary mitigation.
-The Cell concept remain a useful concept._
+> **NOTE:** Vertical alignment is not an absolute architectural expectation.
+Overlapping and intentional misalignment are sometimes necessary mitigations.
+The "Cell" is more of a guiding conceptual model than a rigid technical constraint.

 Crucially, each Cell completely hides its internal data structures, processes, and logic, exposing only a strict, reduced set of abstractions: